 A private special education itinerant teacher SEIT is a special education provider who works with children with speech, language, developmental, behavioral, social, and emotional issues.
-The purpose of SEITs is to help a child achieve their academic goals and successfully integrate in class.
+The purpose of SEITs is to help a child achieve their academic goals and successfully integrate into class.
 This is done by honing the skills a child needs to learn alongside their typically developing peers.

 In the State of New York, SEITs are required to have certification in special education.
-Teachers who work with blind, visually and hearing impaired, and bilingual students need further certification as a teacher of the blind and visually impaired, teacher of the deaf, and bilingual teacher of special education, respectively.
+Teachers who work with the blind, visually and hearing impaired, and bilingual students need further certification as a teacher of the blind and visually impaired, teacher of the deaf, and bilingual teacher of special education, respectively.

 When working with a student, the SEIT creates customized strategies based on the child’s Individualized Education Plan or IEP.
 Depending on each student’s needs and IEP recommendation, SEITs may work with learners individually or in groups.